ReCreatem3-ui/J.A.R.V.I.S.-Knockoff/README.md

-# W.I.L.S.O.N. — Your J.A.R.V.I.S.
+# A.L.Y.X. — Your J.A.R.V.I.S.
 AI Assistant Knockoff

 > A personal AI desktop assistant inspired by **A.D.A.** by [Nazir Louis](https://github.com/nazirlouis/ada).
 > This is a modified and extended version built on top of the original concept.
 Full credit and inspiration goes to the original author.